A typical street in Neuhausen-Nymphenburg with old villas and their turrets, ornaments and loggias.

 Since then, the Neuhausen district has been what it is: often confusing for outsiders with its compartmentalisation, which today could be described as diversity.
 However, this is precisely why the neighbourhood is so popular with its locals.

-If it were not for the major attractions – the Nymphenburger Schloss, the Botanical Gardens, the Hirschgarten and the Herz-Jesu-Kirche (church) – not many non-Neuhausen residents would bother to come here.
+If it were not for the major attractions – the Schloss Nymphenburg, the Botanical Gardens, the Hirschgarten and the Herz-Jesu-Kirche (church) – not many non-Neuhausen residents would bother to come here.
 One exception is the ‘Krankenhaus des Dritten Ordens’, which is known as one of the best maternity hospitals in the world – but, of course, people usually only visit such an institution one or two times in a lifetime.

 The neighbourhood’s unique seclusion – geographically seen, it is actually quite central, yet still somewhat off the beaten track – gives it a very special atmosphere.
 Occasionally, it has an almost village-like identity and boasts particularly lovely shops, cafés and restaurants in the streets around Rotkreutzplatz, such as Volkartstrasse.

 Neuhausen locals are also proud of the Sarcletti ice cream parlour, which has been known for its Tuscan quality ice cream since 1879, decades before the general Italomania trend.
-Another local favourite is the Ruffini (the neighbourhood is fond of Italian names), an alternative confectionery known for its left-wing ethos and self-management model, practising what is called "sugary communism" since 1978.
-The community is pleased when these establishments become known beyond Neuhausen, but even more pleased that this is an exception – and that Munich here is "so normal", so unpretentious.
+Another local favourite is the Ruffini (the neighbourhood is fond of Italian names), an alternative confectionery known for its left-wing ethos and self-management model, practising what is called “sugary communis“ since 1978.
+The community is pleased when these establishments become known beyond Neuhausen, but even more pleased that this is an exception – and that Munich here is “so normal“, so unpretentious.

 Text: Nansen & Piccard, Photos: München Tourismus, Porzellanmanufaktur Nymphenburg, Bernt Römmelt, Frank Stolle, Marcel Wiest